WCAG 2.0 Test Samples Development Task Force (TSD TF) Review Process

 - Input label:

 Description: a task force participant receives the assignment from the task force facilitators to review the completeness and syntax of the test sample files.
-The participant uses the Checklist for Structure Reviews which specifies the criteria for this review, and records the outcome of this review using Wiki Template for Structure Reviews.
-If the structure of the test sample is correct and complete then its status flag is set to new and the test samples continues to the next stage in the review process.
-Otherwise the status flag is set to reject and the participant notifies the submitter of this outcome.
+The participant uses the test samples management tool (restricted access) to carry out the review and record the outcome.
+The Checklist for Structure Reviews specifies the criteria for structure reviews.
+If the structure of the test sample passes the review criteria, the status flag is set to new

 Note: currently the structure review is carried out manually using the Checklist for Structure Reviews.
 In the future a script will help automate many of these checks.